Augustin Thompson: Later life

 Thompson spent the rest of his life as a playwright, developing marketing campaigns for Moxie, as well as writing letters to newspaper editors reflecting his diverse interests including geography, economics, legal issues, and politics.
 He was an advocate for the Free Silver movement, which was the major issue in the presidential campaign of 1896.

-Thompson supported the Spanish–American War saw the importance of the United States expanding its sphere of influence to include the annexation of the Philippines and other territories.
+Thompson supported the Spanish–American War, and saw the importance of the United States expanding its sphere of influence to include the annexation of the Philippines and other territories.

-In 1902, Thompson sought a copyright for his book, The Origin and Continuance of Life: Together with the Development of a System of Medical Administration on the Law of the Similars, from a Discovery of its Principles in the Law of Natural Affinities.
+In 1902, Thompson sought a copyright for his book,The Origin and Continuance of Life: Together with the Development of a System of Medical Administration on the Law of the Similars, from a Discovery of its Principles in the Law of Natural Affinities.
 The book contained an illustration of his latest invention, the Thompson Vitalizer, which was a device consisting of tanks of compressed gases, tubes, and other components.
 Thompson desired to establish a number of parlors, along the east coast to allow the public to benefit from his invention.

 Thompson died in 1903.
 He is buried at the Lowell Cemetery in Lowell, Massachusetts.